-Now, Quora is more than an Q&A platform.
+Now, Quora is more than a Q&A platform.
 Any legally incorporated organization may sign up for an account, provided that your company has at least three employees and a mature and built-out website to identify you.

 Register on Quora.com and create your profile.
 Organizations on Quora can have a profile and may ask questions, answer, comment and contribute in other ways, just like an individual.

-With more than 25 million active customers, whether you decide to run a Groupon offer or not, you should still claim your business page on Groupon.
+With more than 25 million active customers, whether you decide to run a Groupon offer or not, you should still claim your free business listing page on Groupon.
 Easily customize your Groupon page and list your pictures and details to boost your local SEO signals and help your customers discover you.

-Posting on Craigslist for the most part is free.
+Posting on Craigslist, for the most part, is free.
 While you can technically not create a business page, but you can list your business details periodically (per their rules).
 Posting an ad and marketing your business on Craigslist can gain you a whole new audience & generate new leads.

 Pro tip: Since listings appear by chronology (newest first), you need to post regularly.
 You can save time by reposting or editing previous ad listings.
 For the sake of safety, it’s a good idea to avoid sharing your personal contact details, geotags and email on your business postings and instead use a Craigslist-provided proxy email address.

-An online service that claims to match providers with professionals in 1100 types of services in hyper local settings.
+An online service that claims to match providers with professionals in 1100 types of services in hyperlocal settings.
 You can register your business for free with a valid phone number.

 Pro tip: use their knowledge base and communities for great insights.